symengine/symengine-wheels/README.md

 In order to use conda-forge built dependencies, there are a few catches due to the use of recent libgcc and libsdtcxx.
-In order to do that, we need to do the following for Linux,
+In order to do that, we need to do ALL of the following for Linux,

   1. If C shared libraries are used, they need to be built with `-static-libgcc` or cross our fingers that they don't need